yaaaaam1/yaaaaam1/README.md

 - 👋 Hi, I’m Penny.
 - 👀 I’m interested in doing data science for social good.
-- 🌱 I’m currently learning BERT, eager to learn some image analysis to imrpove myself.
+- 🌱 I’m currently writing recommender system and segmentation system for my company.
 - 💞️ I’m looking to collaborate on more tasks related to social good.
 - 📫 How to reach me --> Check my profile down below👇